 Recurrent gout attacks lead to chronic gout.
 It leads to erosion of cartilage and bones.
 Severe joint deformities are also seen.

 Urate urolithiasis (formation of urate kidney stones):

-Chronic urate nephropathy: Gout and hyper uric acid levels in blood are associated with kidney disorder.
+Chronic urate nephropathy: Gout and hyper uric acid levels in the blood are associated with kidney disorder.
 This occurs due to urate stone formation, kidney tube obstruction, and increased blood pressure.